Personal Website Redesign

 Liquid::Template.register_tag('highlight', Jekyll::MyHighlightBlock)

-Normally, Jekyll can include files only from the _includes directory.
-To show source code here from the _plugins directory (or any other source code of the site), I wrote a plugin to include files from arbitrary locations.
-For example, {% includeraw _plugins/includeraw.rb %} displays this plugin itself:
+directory (or any other source code of the site), I wrote a plugin to include files from arbitrary locations.
+For example, {% includeraw _plugins/includeraw.rb %}

 module Jekyll